 No matter how it is implemented, it all starts with collecting data and gaining insight.
 After that you can add flexibility and start sharing.
 With our software we digitalize car parks.
 So to speak you add a software layer to the barrier.
 It is even possible if you do not yet have a smart barrier.
 You will know when people enter or exit, and you can start making your parking facilities smarter and make better use of what already is available.
 Danone for instance, created a sustainable long-term mobility solution for its 1800 employees even though they own only 180 parking spots themselves.
 Are you curious to find out how?
 You can read it here.

 Do you want to know what we can do for your organization?
-Use the button below and download our brochure or email me at email@example.com.
-I would like to get to know you!
+Download our brochure below or visit our page for more information.

 Would you also like to use our services for free for two weeks?